 There were some first-class solos by concertmaster Peter Wilson.” — THE WASHINGTON POST

-Peter began his career as Concertmaster of the Walt Disney World Orchestra and appeared as soloist with such legends as Rosemary Clooney, Renée Fleming, and Bernadette Peters.
-He performed the Theme from “Schindler’s List” at The Kennedy Center with Academy Award-winning film composer and conductor John Williams, who hailed Peter as “a brilliant musical artist.”
-A true ambassador of music, Peter has soloed in unique venues around the globe including the Presidential Retreat at Camp David, the private chambers of the Vatican before Pope John Paul II, and Carnegie Hall.
-He is frequently invited to perform his moving solo violin arrangement of The Star-Spangled Banner for high-profile events including Major League Baseball games.
-Peter is cofounder of the string duo “Bridging the Gap,” which was praised by The Washington Post for “superior arrangements and uncommon musicianship.”
-A Cleveland native, Peter began violin at age two, later moving to Morgantown, West Virginia, where he became the first musician ever to receive the Governor’s Award for Exceptional Achievement in the Arts.
+A true ambassador of music, Peter has soloed in unique venues including the Presidential Retreat at Camp David, The Vatican, and Carnegie Hall.
+He has soloed with such legends as Rosemary Clooney, Renée Fleming, and Bernadette Peters and performed the Theme from “Schindler’s List” at The Kennedy Center under the baton of Academy Award-winning film composer John Williams, who hailed Peter as “a brilliant musical artist.”
+He performed at the Library of Congress with Gershwin Prize recipient Stevie Wonder in the world premiere of Wonder’s “Sketches of a Life.”
+Peter is frequently invited to perform his moving solo violin arrangement of The Star-Spangled Banner for high-profile events including Major League Baseball games.
+A Cleveland native, he began studying violin at age two, later moving to Morgantown, West Virginia, where he became the first musician ever to receive the Governor’s Award for Exceptional Achievement in the Arts.
 Phi Mu Alpha Sinfonia national music fraternity honored Peter with its prestigious “Signature Sinfonian” award for his “outstanding commitment and dedication to the performing arts while serving as a successful role model.”
-The Strad magazine encapsulated his performances best by stating, “[Wilson] made music that had the stamp of quality.”
+The Strad magazine encapsulated his performances best, stating “[Wilson] made music that had the stamp of quality.”

 VIOLINIST